adrnlnjnky/Hello-World/README.md

 # Hello-World
 my first Repository

-so this is my first time and I'm a little nervous
+This is my first time and I'm a little nervous